Web modeling: Models

 Designing a data-intensive website amounts to specifying its characteristics in terms of various orthogonal abstractions.
 The main models that are involved in complex Web application design are: data structure, content composition, navigation paths, and presentation model.
 Several languages and notations have been devised for Web application modeling.
+One influential example is WebML, which was proposed as a conceptual notation for specifying complex web sites and separating their structure, hypertext/navigation and presentation models.
 Among them: